rbouckaert/starbeast3/README.md

 [BEAST 2](http://beast2.org) based package for Bayesian multispecies coalescent (MSC) analyses using efficient and parallelised MCMC operators.
 Also see StarBeast3  [blog post](https://www.beast2.org/2022/03/31/starbeast3.html).

-This repository is currently being migrated to BEAST 2.7.
+This repository branch is for BEAST 2.7.
 Please see the v2.6 branch for compatability with BEAST 2.6.

 ## Installation